 Rescues like Vector emit an unwitting wisdom.
 Their presence —and very existence—commands respect for the determination and craftiness they must possess simply to have survived.
 They are battle-tested and street smart; they’ve seen worse and, through biography alone, seem to know better.
 And while articles abound discussing the benefits a dog can have for children, it’s worth exploring why rescues in particular can have a special impact on kids.

-Here are a few of the ways children can benefit from rescue dogs.
+Here are a few of the ways children can benefit from rescue dogs and why they might be the best family dogs.

 Rescue dogs exemplify resilience.
 Anyone who grew up with bruises in the shape of their parents’ hands can appreciate the upside of the kinder, gentler parenting that permeates modern society.
 That the phrase “adverse childhood experiences” has even entered our child-rearing lexicon is highly encouraging.